Radiation Therapy Program

 RTT 4371.
 Clinical Radiation Oncology II.

-The second of a twopart course, this course is a continuation of disease specific instruction.
-Instruction will focus on the regional anatomy and physiology, epidemiology and etiology, detection and diagnosis, diagnostic procedures, histopathology, patterns of spread, principles of treatment, staging, and prognosis.
+This course is the second of a two-part sequence that continues the study of neoplastic disease management.
+Instruction focuses on regional anatomy and physiology, epidemiology and etiology, detection and diagnosis, diagnostic procedures, histopathology, patterns of spread, principles of treatment, staging, and prognosis.
+Emphasis is placed on anatomy, lymphatics, and patterns of spread across cancer types to support analysis of disease progression and application to radiation oncology practice.
 Prerequisite: RTT 4370 with a grade of "D" or better.

 Grade Mode: Standard Letter